longest tunnel in the world

 Construction on Lærdal Tunnel began in 1995, as a response to the difficult of traveling between Norway's two largest cities—Oslo and Bergen—particularly during winter, which requires treacherous driving over the icy mountains under which the tunnel is built, or during summer, during which ferries through the country's various fjords and lakes were necessary to bridge many parts of the distance.

-The tunnel opened in 2000, after five years of construction and the excavation of 3 million cubic yards of rock.
-The total cost of the tunnel, which now serves more than 1,000 cars per day, was around 1.1 billion Norewgian krone (~$113 million U.S.), which the government interestingly does not currently attempt to offset with tolls.
+The road tunnel opened in 2000, after five years of construction and the excavation of 3 million cubic yards of rock.
+The total cost of the tunnel, which now serves more than 1,000 cars per day, was around 1.1 billion Norewgian krone (~$113 million U.S.).
+Interestingly, the Norwegian government does not currently attempt to offset the construction of the longest tunnel in the world with tolls.

 How to Travel Through the Lærdal Tunnel